What are you looking for?

 This strikingly beautiful perennial climbing lily is well-named, as it’s indeed both glorious and superb!
 It’s characterised by the brilliantly coloured red or yellow flower tepals that curve backwards and do look very much like flames.

 It grows in various habitats, including tropical jungle, thickets, woodland, and grassland.
 It’s probably pollinated by sunbirds and butterflies with the shape of the flowers suggesting butterflies as the main pollinator.
-Flame lilies can grow in nutrient-poor soils and sand dunes, and can occur at elevations as high as 2,500 metres or well over 8,000 feet.
+Flame lilies is a unique plant that can grow in nutrient-poor soils and sand dunes, and can occur at elevations as high as 2,500 metres or well over 8,000 feet.

 gloriosa lily in the savannah in africa – national park masai mara in kenya